-Teachers are provided with detailed information on the needs of individual children (from the SENDCo, specialist advisors and previous teachers) so that they can plan effectively to ensure that all pupils are able to make progress through appropriate differentiation of the National Curriculum.
+Teachers work together with the SENDCO, specialist advisors and previous teachers to understand the needs of the children in their class so that they can plan effectively to ensure that all pupils are able to make progress through appropriate adaptation of teaching and learning.
 Our teachers and teaching assistants receive regular training to develop their understanding of different needs, for example speech, language and communication needs and ASD.
 This enables them to adapt their teaching methods and resources to the needs of individuals.
 Interventions, matched to the needs of individuals, are built into the school day to address difficulties and accelerate progress.
 These are regularly monitored to review their success.

 We have an Accessibility Plan in place, with our policy and practise adhering to the Equality Act 2010.
-All areas of our school are accessible to wheelchair users, apart from the ICT suite, which is situated upstairs.
-(Each year group has laptop trolleys, allowing all children to have ready access to computers and the internet without the need to use the ICT suite itself.)
+All areas of our school are accessible to wheelchair users, apart from the pottery room and the craft room which have three steps to the entrance.
 The school has a wheelchair accessible disabled toilet.
 Each classroom has a T-loop system to support those with hearing impairment.
 Materials are modified as needed, for example we will enlarge the font of materials for children with a visual disability and currently provide appropriate furniture for a child with a physical disability.